 Bipolar medication is most effective when used in combination with other bipolar disorder treatments, including therapy, self-help coping strategies, natural mood stabilizers, and healthy lifestyle choices.

 - Therapy.
-Research shows that people who take medication for bipolar disorder tend to recover much faster and control their moods much better if they also get therapy.
+People who take medication for bipolar disorder tend to recover much faster and control their moods much better if they also get therapy.
 Therapy gives you the tools to cope with life's difficulties, monitor your progress, and deal with the problems bipolar disorder is causing in your personal and professional life.

 - Exercise.
 Getting regular exercise can reduce bipolar disorder symptoms and help stabilize mood swings.
 Exercise is also a safe and effective way to release the pent-up energy associated with the manic episodes of bipolar disorder.